duckietown/book-devmanual-software/src/beginner/code-fu/documenting-code.md

     :py:attr:`duckietown.DTROS.switch`
 ```

 All of these refer to the `duckietown` Python package.
 When dealing will nodes, things are a bit trickier, because they are not a part of a package.
 However, in order to make Sphinx work nicely with ROS nodes, we create a fake package that has them all as classes.
-Hence, if you want to refer to the CameraNode, you can do it like that:
+Hence, if you want to refer to the `CameraNode`, you can do it like that:

 ```
     :py:class:`nodes.CameraNode`